sridhs21/asciiart/README.md

-# ASCII Art
+# ASCII Art Converter (Image --> ASCII)
-Simple program which converts image to ascii art.
+A simple program that converts an image to ASCII art.

 ### How to run and build: